35-Year-Old Quarterback – Minnesota Vikings

 Shaun Hill Contract Information:

-Signed a one-year deal with the Rams in March of 2014.
+Signed a two-year deal worth $6.5 million with the Vikings in March of 2015.

 To instantly reveal our fantasy analysis of every player – including Shaun Hill – simply subscribe now.